Kristian8606/esp32s3_audio_dsp/README.md

 License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.